-Act 135 extends secondhand smoke protections

-in hotels and motels, workplaces, public places, childcare facilities and motor vehicles.
+Act 135 included e-cigarettes in the Clean Indoor Air Act and extended secondhand smoke protections in hotels and motels, workplaces, public places, childcare facilities and motor vehicles.
 Act 135 is also an important step in reducing child poisonings from e-cigarette liquids.
-Below you will find the major components of the law, implications for public health, and how you can help inform and promote the law in your communities.
-Most provisions of the law are effective July 1, 2014.
-For more information or to report a violation, contact tobaccovt@state.vt.us or call 1-866-331-5622.
+Below you will find the major components of the law and implications for public health.
+Most provisions of the law became effective July 1, 2014.
+For more information or to report a violation, contact tobaccovt@vermont.gov.